fixie-ai/ai-jsx/packages/docs/docs/guides/observability.md

 ### OpenTelemetry Integration

+[OpenTelemetry](https://opentelemetry.io/) is an open source observability framework that is supported by [a number of vendors](https://opentelemetry.io/ecosystem/vendors/).
-AI.JSX includes an integration with [OpenTelemetry](https://opentelemetry.io/) to trace rendering.
+AI.JSX includes an integration with OpenTelemetry to trace rendering.
 To enable it, set the `AIJSX_ENABLE_OPENTELEMETRY` environment variable to `1`.
-[Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans) are emitted for each element and capture:
+When enabled, [Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans) are emitted for each element and capture:

 - The input and output of each element
 - Dependencies between elements
-- Latency
+- The latency of each element

 Logs are automatically emitted to OpenTelemetry as well.